-The effects of Circadin generally last for up to 8 hours, depending on the dose taken.
+The effects of Circadin generally lasts for up to 8 hours, depending on the dose taken.

-Insomnia is a relatively common sleep disorder which is thought to affect around one third of the UK population at some point in their lives.
-Studies have shown that Circadin has proved effective in helping people with insomnia to fall asleep and get a restful, healthy sleep.
+Insomnia is a relatively common sleep disorder and affects around one-third of the UK population at some point in their lives.
+Studies have shown that Circadin has proven effective in helping people with insomnia fall asleep and get a restful, healthy sleep.
 While the supplement can aid the onset of sleep, it does not provide a cure for insomnia.
-Cognitive Behavioural Therapy can help to identify the root cause of it and change your behavior and thinking patterns.
+Cognitive Behavioural Therapy can help identify the root cause of insomnia and change your behaviour and thinking to improve your sleep.

-There is evidence to show that Circadin can help people suffering from Seasonal Affective Disorder.
+There is evidence to show that Circadin can help people suffering from Seasonal Affective Disorder (SAD).
 Often referred to as winter depression, the change in season triggers low mood and a lack of energy.
-In people with SAD it's thought that the natural level of melatonin increases, making you feel tired and sluggish during the day.
-If you are having trouble sleeping at night because of Seasonal Affective Disorder then Circadin may help with this.
+In people with SAD, it's thought that the natural level of melatonin increases, making you feel tired and sluggish during the day.
+If you are having trouble sleeping at night because of Seasonal Affective Disorder, then Circadin may help with this.

-Circadin was originally licensed for use in insomnia.
+Circadin was initially licensed for use in insomnia.
 Despite the evidence, this license was not extended to cover using Circadin for jet lag.
 Therefore, jet lag is an ‘off-label’ use of Circadin.
 This does not mean that it would be unsafe to use Circadin in this way, but rather that the manufacturers decided not to apply to extend the license, which can be a costly process.
-Doctors are able to prescribe drugs off-label where they are the most appropriate treatment available.
+Doctors can prescribe drugs off-label, where they are the most appropriate treatment available.
 The NHS has created a document to explain more about off-label use, which you can access here.

-The active ingredient in Circadin is melatonin, each tablet containing 2mg.
+The active ingredient in Circadin is melatonin.
+Each tablet contains 2mg melatonin.

 The inactive ingredients are ammonio methacrylate copolymer type B, calcium hydrogen phosphate dihydrate, lactose monohydrate, silica (colloidal anhydrous), talc and magnesium stearate.

-Circadin should be taken with food 1-2 hours before you go to bed for up to 13 weeks.
+Circadin should be taken with food one to two hours before going to bed once each day for up to thirteen weeks.